 The meteoblue climate diagrams are based on 30 years of hourly weather model simulations and available for every place on Earth.
 They give good indications of typical climate patterns and expected conditions (temperature, precipitation, sunshine and wind).
 The simulated weather data have a spatial resolution of approximately 30 km and may not reproduce all local weather effects, such as thunderstorms, local winds, or tornadoes, and local differences as they occur in urban, mountainous, or coastal areas.

-30 years of hourly historical weather data for Ciomatul Mare can be purchased with history+.
-Download variables like temperature, wind, clouds and precipitation as CSV for any place on Earth.
-The last 2 weeks of past weather data for Ciomatul Mare are available for free evaluation here.
+Hourly historical weather data since 1960 for Ciomatul Mare can be purchased with history+.
+Download variables such as temperature, wind, clouds and precipitation as CSV for any place on Earth.

 Average temperatures and precipitation